Features

 javascript scheduler warmup cooldown drag drop

-In this step, we will modify the default drag and drop behavior - the users will be able to move and resize the main event segment but not the warm-up and cool-down segments.
+In this step, we will modify the default drag and drop behavior.
+Users will be able to move and resize the main event segment but not the warm-up and cool-down segments.

 First, we will disable the default moving and resizing behavior using event properties (args.data.moveDisabled, args.data.resizeDisabled) and add custom drag and drop handles using active areas: